MaStep92/BeProductive/README.md

 ## Task Manager with time tracker

-This application has been uploaded to the Heroku.
+This application has been uploaded to the GitHub Pages.
-You can test it by clicking on [this link.](https://github.com/airbnb/javascript)
+You can test it by clicking on [this link.](https://mastep92.github.io/)

 I also made a small demonstration of the application.
 You can watch it by clicking on the Youtube logo below.